 Your garage also contains chemicals and substances to feed the yard, poison bugs, and keep cars running in top form.
 Toxic liquids like antifreeze, for instance, taste sweet to dogs but can kill them.
 If your dog spends time in the garage, make sure all such items are locked away out of reach, or pet-safe alternatives are used.
 Better yet, use pet barriers or baby gates to keep them in the dog-safe areas only.

 Puppies tend to chew anything that doesn’t move faster than they do.
 Dogs might mistake swaying electric cords with tug toys, for example, and end up burned or worse from electrical shock.
 Dog proof your home by containing dangerous electric chords in less tempting bundles or cordon off the computer room to keep dogs out of harm’s way.
+Also, set out a Swizzles chew toy or a rawhide chew to keep your dog's chewing urges satiated.

 Hang drapery ties high